IBM/aspera-cli/README.md

 This happens on Linux x86 if you try to install `transferd` on a Linux version too old to support a newer `ascp` executable.

-Workaround: Install an older version:
+Workaround: Install an older version of `transferd`:

 ```shell
 ascli config transferd install 1.1.2